-Is the awkward five-second silence your worst job interview experience ever?
-If yes, check this list and amaze yourself with weird real-life and funny job interview stories from Buzzfeed and Snagajob.
+Is the awkward five-second silence your worst job interview experience?
+You might have not heard enough tales.
+Check this list and amaze yourself with odd and funny job interview stories from Buzzfeed and Snagajob.

 1. The Wrong Seat